 A vital acknowledgement with regard to the present discussion, is that the increasing manufacturing and distribution of EAIs is very likely to lead to heightened national security concerns such as those which recently materialized due to the “alleged” influence the Chinese government has over the 5G provider Huawei.
-Somewhat crucially however, as the roll-out of increasingly advanced EAIs in to the civilian realm continues, would-be aggressors will be provided with an opportunity to bypass national infrastructure and scrutiny systems altogetherand yet potentially be able to achieve the same or even better results.
+Somewhat crucially however, as the roll-out of increasingly advanced EAIs in to the civilian realm continues, would-be aggressors will be provided with an opportunity to bypass national infrastructure and scrutiny systems altogether—and yet potentially be able to achieve the same or even better results.
 EAIs already have the capacity to act autonomously.
-Even relatively simple exiting systems could readily be programmed with the secondary clandestine purpose of spreading information including MDH.
+Even relatively simple exiting systems could readily be programmed with the secondary clandestine purpose of spreading information, including MDH.
 This could be achieved in two primary ways, either via a set of pre-programmed rules, or as a result of the machines own “learning” capabilities.
-As inferred above, where a state is responsible for placing a EAI into a third party state with the intention of spreading information in order to discredit, or “topple” an incumbent, the authors believe it should be seen as a breach of political independence, and territorial integrity—both of which are emphatically prohibited by Article 2(4) UN Charter.
+As inferred above, where a state is responsible for placing a EAI into a third party state with the intention of spreading information in order to discredit, or “topple”, an incumbent, the authors believe it should be seen as a breach of political independence, and territorial integrity—both of which are emphatically prohibited by Article 2(4) UN Charter.

 On the flip side, and as the authors have argued elsewhere, the introduction of EAIs also represents an opportunity to remove some (though perhaps not all) elements of human error (in conflict often referred to as “Clauzewitzian frictions”) which can lead to breaches of international law.
 And just as crucially, influence communications and the spreading of propaganda is certainly not a practice that is employed solely by autocratic and/or quasi-democratic states.
 Some may consider it insensitive to place various weapons upon a scale delineating potential harms to the civilian population.
 However, it is nevertheless arguable that in certain circumstances, it would be less invasive, and indeed less destructive to spur on a local population with the intention that they topple or oust their incumbent leadership, either democratically, or by other means.
-Where an EAI has calculated all outcomes and concluded that, for example, a Head of State will be a future aggressor, then an influence comms operation might be considered a preferable pre-emptive action, as opposed to a lawful high altitude bombing campaign after an act of aggression ha actually occurred.
+Where an EAI has calculated all outcomes and concluded that, for example, a Head of State will be a future aggressor, then an influence comms operation might be considered a preferable pre-emptive action, as opposed to a lawful high altitude bombing campaign after an act of aggression has actually occurred.

 As previously discussed, one elementary advantage of EAI, is that it is already capable of operating in ways which are outside the limits of human comprehension.
 Moreover, an EAI can evaluate a vast number of alternative courses of action and can also choose which one is preferable under the given circumstances.
 In short, while an EAI may not be able to accurately predict “the” future, it might one day be able to predict all possible futures.
 And, when an EAI is able to simultaneously consider all possible outcomes, they will also be capable of determining whether a pre-emptive action would be considered a proportionate course of action due to the fact that wider civilian harms (whether at “home” or extraterritorially) will be minimized as a result of acting sooner, rather than later.
 The fundamental question posed and answered by the authors, is that if all the “moves” have been considered, and all the potential outcomes are known, pre-emption should be permitted in the Machiavellian sense—in that it is for the greater good.